Tanuj253/student2.0/_posts/2023-11-17-Digital-Divide_IPYNB_2_.md

 ## Popcorn Hack 3

 Using the provided graphic and what you have just learned, pick one country that is heavily impacted by the digital divide, and give three reasons why that might be.

+answer: Pakistan is very heavily impacted with many political and social problems existing within it.

 ![]({{site.baseurl}}/images/pophack3.png)